 Field-hunting tip

-Look in sedimentary rocks, specifically black shales country — that is the host setting where yushkinite typically forms.
+Look in sedimentary rocks, specifically black shales country, the host setting where yushkinite typically forms.
 If you start seeing calcite, dolomite, quartz in float, you are in the right ground.
 Field specimens usually show a lamellar or micaceous flakes habit, so train your eye for that shape before scanning the outcrop.